 Bullfighting is deeply rooted within global historic traditions.
 But today, local public opinion leans against the tradition.
 Though the site includes information for tourists interested in attending the events, TripSavvy trusts its readers to make their own decisions on the ethics of bullfighting as an attraction.

 There is so much to do in Spain in August, but the thing that sometimes holds people back is the heat.
 Don't let the rising mercury hold you back from enjoying the festivals—in fact, you can cool down by taking part in the water and tomato fights.
-Or if you are looking for something to get your adrenaline pumping, perhaps join Spain's oldest running of the bulls event near Segovia.
+Or if you're looking for something to get your adrenaline pumping, perhaps join Spain's oldest bull run near Segovia.

-This festival includes concerts, fairs, theater performances, and plenty of other entertainment taking place all over the city.
+The festival also includes concerts, fairs, theater performances, and plenty of other entertainment taking place all over the city.
 A major highlight is the fireworks competitions that illuminate the sky every night.

-If you plan to visit Barcelona, Spain, in mid-August then you will not be able to miss the noisy, colorful Festa Major de Gracia, which means the "Big Feast of Gracia," a neighborhood in Catalan's capital city.
+If you plan to visit Barcelona in mid-August, you can't miss the noisy, colorful Festa Major de Gràcia—literally, "Big Party of Gracia," a storied neighborhood in the Catalan capital.
 The festival is famous for its classical Spanish, jazz, and rock music shows, artist workshops and exhibitions, street markets, sporting activities, parades, fireworks, theatrical performances, and kid-friendly events.

-The week-long festival attracts about 1.5 million visitors each year.
-It starts on August 15, which coincides with one of Spain's national holidays.
-The busiest days of the festival are the first two days, so if you are looking to skip the crowds, catch the latter half of the festival.Continue to 5 of 15 below.
+The weeklong festival attracts about 1.5 million visitors each year and coincides with the Feast of the Assumption on August 15, one of Spain's major national holidays.
+The busiest days of the festival are the first two, so if you're looking to avoid the crowds, catch the latter half.

 San Lorenzo Festival (Madrid)

-The San Lorenzo Festival is also called the Fiesta de Lavapies in Spanish, which means "party in Lavapies."
-Lavapies is a neighborhood in Madrid, Spain.
-The party features processions, music, fireworks, and competitions, and is held in honor of St. Lorenzo.
-Legend has it that if you a see a shooting star in the sky during that time, which coincides with the peak of the Perseid meteor showers, the stars represent the saint's tears falling from heaven.
+The San Lorenzo Festival is also called the Fiesta de Lavapiés in Spanish.
+Lavapiés is a neighborhood in Madrid, and its signature party features processions, music, fireworks, and more in honor of St. Lorenzo.
+Keep an eye out for shooting stars during the festival, which coincides with the peak of the Perseid meteor showers—legend says that they represent the saint's tears falling from heaven.